ldarren/kiddytext/README.md

 This a vocabulary learning app for kids.
 Type a term, picture will be shown, sound will be play to help kids learn languages in a fun way

+The application can be downloaded in the [Apple App Store](https://apps.apple.com/sg/app/ktext/id1508863322?mt=8).

 ## Getting Started

 - register an unsplash developer account and add to key to cfg.json